HoneyryderChuck/http-clients-benchmark/README.md

 (Clients may skip benchmarks if they do not supported the required functionality).

-The benchmarks run inside a docker-compose cluster and perform requests against an [httpbin](https://httpbin.org/) instance behind an [nghttpx](https://nghttp2.org/documentation/nghttpx-howto.html) proxy.
+The benchmarks run inside a docker-compose cluster and perform requests against an [httpbin](https://httpbin.org/) instance (in go) behind an [nghttpx](https://nghttp2.org/documentation/nghttpx-howto.html) proxy.
 This makes the benchmarks less affected by network instability or peer delays/rate-limiting, so we get a better feel of how much overhead each option has.

 ## Ruby Clients